Q. How can I reach you if I have any questions?

 Q. What is your shipment guarantee?

-A. We guarantee all birds arrive healthy and true to breed.
-Please contact us within 48 hours of receipt should any losses or variances to your order occur, so we may replace your birds or reimburse you.
+A. We guarantee your ordered number of birds arrive healthy and true to breed.
+Please contact us within immediately should any losses or variances to your order occur, so we may replace your birds or reimburse you.
 Reshipments are subject to availability and minimum shipping requirements.
 If eligible, we will reship only once.
 Reimbursements are limited to the cost of the birds and will not include shipping charges.

 Q. What is Marek's Disease?